pagkly/Zed/Investopedia3/Understanding Perfect Competition.md

 Pure or perfect competition is a theoretical market structure in which the following criteria are met:

 -   All firms sell an identical product (the product is a "commodity" or "homogeneous").
--   All firms are [price takers](https://www.investopedia.com/terms/p/pricetaker.asp) (they cannot influence the market price of their product).
+-   All firms are [[price takers]](https://www.investopedia.com/terms/p/pricetaker.asp) (they cannot influence the market price of their product).
 -   Market share has no influence on prices.
 -   Buyers have complete or "perfect" information—in the past, present and future—about the product being sold and the prices charged by each firm.
 -   Resources for such a labor are perfectly mobile.
 -   Firms can enter or exit the market without cost.

-This can be contrasted with the more realistic [imperfect competition](https://www.investopedia.com/terms/i/imperfect_competition.asp), which exists whenever a market, hypothetical or real, violates the abstract tenets of neoclassical pure or perfect competition.
+This can be contrasted with the more realistic [[imperfect competition]](https://www.investopedia.com/terms/i/imperfect_competition.asp), which exists whenever a market, hypothetical or real, violates the abstract tenets of neoclassical pure or perfect competition.

-Since all real markets exist outside of the plane of the perfect competition model, each can be classified as [imperfect](https://www.investopedia.com/terms/i/imperfectmarket.asp).
-The contemporary theory of [imperfect versus perfect competition](https://www.investopedia.com/ask/answers/032515/what-difference-between-perfect-and-imperfect-competition.asp) stems from the Cambridge tradition of post-classical economic thought.
+Since all real markets exist outside of the plane of the perfect competition model, each can be classified as [[imperfect]](https://www.investopedia.com/terms/i/imperfectmarket.asp).
+The contemporary theory of [[imperfect versus perfect competition]](https://www.investopedia.com/ask/answers/032515/what-difference-between-perfect-and-imperfect-competition.asp) stems from the Cambridge tradition of post-classical economic thought.

 ### Key Takeaways